 No matter how many bins, baskets, drawers, containers, files, and notebooks you own, managing these tools takes time.
 (Check out the planner I’m using to keep my house clean and organized!)

 Well… that is sort of right.
 When you hold on to everything it becomes difficult to manage, things become disorganized, and you end up not being able to find the stuff you were saving.

 Stop holding on to all the these use to fit me in college outfits.

 Seriously, if you ever fit into them again they will be so outdated you won’t want to wear them.
 Keep a basic wardrobe of items that fit you and your lifestyle.
-Clothes are cheap to replace at yard sales and thrift stores, so only hold on to pieces that fit well.
+I’ve actually started renting clothes to avoid purchasing one time wear items for weddings and special events.

 Another way to simplify paperwork is online banking and bill pay.
 I pay almost all of my bills online and this has greatly reduced the paper clutter in my home.

-I’m plead guilty to toy clutter in the first degree.
+I plead guilty to toy clutter in the first degree.
 With seven kids it is almost impossible not to have a toy filled house!

 I’m preaching to myself here, but kids don’t need every toy ever invented.
 They don’t even need .0005% of the toys invented.

 Or, toy clutter gives kids the opportunity to make incredible messes with all the toys.
 Go on a toy de-clutter spree.
 Your kids will not notice and you will have a better life, I promise.

 Have you ever spent 10 minutes searching for that certain kitchen tool in the over-crowded drawer?
 I have.
 It isn’t fun, and it is a big time waster.

 Go through your kitchen and get rid of things you have never used, then go through it again and get rid of the tools you haven’t used in over a year.
 You really can do more with less in the kitchen.

 A disorganized pantry is a huge time and money waster!
 How many times have you cleaned out your pantry only to find several of the same item and not because you were stockpiling?

 Have you thrown out food because it has expired or gone bad in a disorganized fridge?
 While it is great to stock up on sales at the grocery store, create a system before you begin.
 Meal plan so your family eats all the leftovers and nothing goes to waste in the kitchen.

-Having less truly is having more.
-More time, more space, more joy.
-This year get organized by getting rid of the things you don’t need so you can spend time on the things that are important.
+This year purpose to get organized by getting rid of the things you don’t need so you can spend time on the things that are important.